China

 Beijing

 Beijing was the first of five cities we visited.
 We spent 12 days here and easily could have done more.
 The first few days were at the Four Seasons, like I mentioned earlier.
 We both needed a little time to relax and slow down after the craziness of Egypt and Dubai.
-So we kicked back in our Four Seasons robes and did as little as possible.
+So we kicked back in our Four Seasons robes and did as little as possible for the first few days.
 After that though, we got busy exploring and hitting all the stuff on our list.

 First up was obviously the Great Wall.
 The star of the show.
 We were pretty lucky, the day we went had great visibility, so you could see the wall stretch along the mountains for miles.
 We visited the Mutianyu section, which is a further drive but it is less crowded, there is a toboggan coaster ride down, and randomly has old ladies selling Corona.
-Every time the wall keeps out a Mongolian, a Corona gets its lime.
+I guess every time the wall keeps out a Mongolian, a Corona gets its lime.
+We loved the coaster down at the end, that alone would have been worth the drive out there.

 Also on the list was the Forbidden City, the Temple of Heaven, and Tiananmen Square.
 All of these were very surreal to see.
-We’ve seen these places on TV or in movies but for some reason it seemed like a place I’d never go.
+We’ve seen these places on TV or in movies but for some reason it seemed like a place we'd never see in real life.

 Thanksgiving fell while we were in Beijing.
 It was our first big holiday away from family.
 We still wanted to celebrate but turkey and mashed potatoes are not staples of the Chinese diet.
 So we settled for the next best thing: Peking duck.
 Not exactly the same but it was delicious and as close as we were going to get.